Housing

 Affordable rental promotion

-In order to expand the public housing stock with already built homes, 70% financing is made available to the autonomous communities to acquire a flat through pre-emption and redemption rights.
-It can increase to 85% if it is in a stressed area, with a maximum rent of 800 euros.
-Conversely, individuals who cede their flat to the administration for affordable rental will receive aid of up to 17,000 euros, 25,000 if it is a home in a stressed area, so that the autonomous community can make it available to citizens.
+In order to expand the public housing stock with already built homes, 70% financing is made available to the autonomous communities to acquire a property through the right of first refusal and pre-emption.
+This can be increased to 85% if it is in a stressed area, with a maximum rent of 800 euros.
+Conversely, individuals who cede their property to the administration for affordable rental will receive aid of up to 17,000 euros, 25,000 if it is a home in a stressed area, so that the autonomous community can make it available to citizens.
 A maximum rent of 600 euros can be charged.
-Once the contract is terminated, the administration must return the flat to the owner in "optimal conditions".
-An extra aid of 12,000 euros is foreseen if the home is rehabilitated, a measure intended for rural areas, where the maximum number of empty homes is concentrated.
+Once the contract is terminated, the administration must return the property to the owner in "optimal conditions".
+An extra aid of 12,000 euros is foreseen if the home is rehabilitated, a measure intended for rural areas, where the maximum number of vacant homes is concentrated.
 Also for rural areas, aid of 35,000 euros is foreseen for the rehabilitation of buildings if they are made available for affordable rental for a minimum of five years.

 Aid for young people

-Regarding young people, an aid of 300 euros is foreseen for those under 35 years of age to pay rent, and 15,000 euros in aid to purchase it outright in rural areas with fewer than 10,000 inhabitants.
+Regarding young people, an aid of 300 euros is foreseen for those under 35 years of age to pay rent, and 15,000 euros in aid to purchase it as property in rural areas with fewer than 10,000 inhabitants.
 This aid can reach up to 20,000 euros if the town loses population.
-In the case of women victims of gender-based violence, the administration will cover rent up to a maximum of 1,000 euros.
-And there will be aid for vulnerable individuals of 250 euros to pay rent.
+In the case of women victims of gender-based violence, the administration will cover the rent up to a maximum of 1,000 euros.
+And there will be aid for vulnerable people of 250 euros to pay rent.

 Cargando